-My DryKids program is behvioral, not medical, including the best remedies of these experts.
-You could visit their clinics or read their books, but that’s a lot of reading!
-Instead, call me for a short, free consult to determine the best approach for your bed wetting problem.
+Our DryKids program is behavioral, not medical, and we can usuallly determine if this will work for you in s short, free phone call to determine the best approach for your bed wetting problem.
 I’m always ready to help a child.
 MORE about the DrykIds method on FAQ page

 Chicago: clinic at Children's Memorial Hospital

 Dr. Max Maizels, Chicago Memorial Hospital developed the Try for Dry program, “More than four million children over the age of five wet the bed.
 For most, time will solve the problem – eventually.
 But how long will ‘eventually’ be, and at what cost to parents’ frayed nerves or to the child’s self-esteem?
 Parents can speed up the clock and children can wake up dry. the Try for Dry program offers proven techniques that bring bed wetting to a happy end.
 They cover the pros and cons of wetting alarms, drug therapies, biofeedback treatment, and changes in diet and sleeping schedules, and they provide friendly advice on how to replace punishment and shame with awards and praise.
 With diaries, calendars, and other visual aids that help the child share responsibility for a solution…

 Boston – a clinical approach to enuresis - why behavioral modification is the best approach

 Kimberly Dunn, PNP, Laura Weissman, MD, and Sherry Tsai, CPNP, of BOSTON CHILDREN’S HOSPITAL